 Having a long credit history will potentially improve your credit score, as long as it is filled with on-time payments from your open accounts.
 Factors such as how long your account has been open, i.e. the age of your oldest report, and how long its been since you made your last payment can factor into your credit score rating.

-This is one of the most popular credit scores that lenders use.
-It was created by the Fair Isaac Corporation.
-It has a range of between 300-850.
+This is a popular credit score source that was made by the Fair Isaac Corporation.

 % of people